-Income from investment properties amounts to DKK 3.4m against DKK 3.7m in 2021.
-The reduced result is due to increased realestate agent costs in 2022 compared to the previous year.
+Income from investment properties amounts to DKK 5.7m against DKK 3.4m in 2022.
+The improved result is due to more rent income and less real-estate agent costs in 2023 compared to the previous year.

-Interest income etc. for the year amounts to DKK 3.4m compared to DKK 3.8m in 2021.
-As in 2021, our investment portfolio mainly consists of low-risk Danish and Swedish government bonds.
+Interest income etc. for the year amounts to DKK 3.8m compared to DKK 3.4m in 2022.
+As in 2022, our investment portfolio mainly consists of low-risk Danish and Swedish government bonds.

-ERV Nordic is relatively sensitive to the development of the prices of bonds and exchange rates, etc. The company has had a net loss in connection with realized and unrealized gains & losses of bonds, bond-based unit trusts and exchange rates of a total of DKK 30.7m against a loss of DKK 1.8m in 2021.
-The significant increased loss compared to last year is mainly due to lowered SEK currency exchange rate and realized and unrealized bond losses in a volatile market impacted by the war in Ukraine and rising inflation.
+ERV Nordic is relatively sensitive to the development of the prices of bonds and exchange rates, etc. The company has had a net income in connection with realised and unrealised gains & losses of bonds, bondbased unit trusts and exchange rates of a total of DKK 10.3m against a loss of DKK 30.7m in 2022.
+The significant improvement compared to last year is mainly due to more stable SEK currency exchange rate and unrealized bond realized and gains compared to the 2022 losses in a volatile market impacted by the war in Ukraine and rising inflation.

-Interest expenses amount to DKK 0.1m in 2022 compared to DKK 0.1m in 2021.
+Interest expenses amount to DKK 0.0m in 2023 compared to DKK 0.1m in 2022.

-Administrative expenses related to investments amounts to DKK 0.8m compared to DKK 0.7m in 2021.
-These expenses are primarily triggered by the services delivered by Munich Re (Münchener Rückversicherungs-Gesellschaft change from negative to positive interest rates.
+Administrative expenses related to investments amounts to DKK 0.7m compared to DKK 0.8m in 2022.
+These expenses are primarily triggered by the services delivered by Munich Re (Münchener Rückversicherungs-Gesellschaft